 \section{Conclusion}

 In this paper, we challenged the common assumption that a more robust teacher necessarily yields a more robust student in adversarial distillation.
 We showed that the key bottleneck is not the capacity gap but the transferability of adversarial perturbations between teacher and student.
-To address this, we introduced Sample‑wise Adaptive Adversarial Distillation (SAAD), which dynamically up‑weights those examples whose adversarial attacks on the student remain effective for the teacher, and proposed a complementary clean distillation variant (SAAD‑C) to recover clean accuracy from non‑transferable samples.
+To address this, we introduced Sample‑wise Adaptive Adversarial Distillation (SAAD), which dynamically up‑weights those examples whose adversarial attacks on the student remain effective for the teacher, and proposed a complementary clean distillation variant (SAAD-C) that provides a tunable, favorable trade-off to recover clean accuracy from non-transferable samples.
 We experimentally demonstrated that our approach consistently outperforms existing AD methods and even standard adversarial training when transferability is limited.